OpenSUSI/TR-1um/README.md

 ## GDSII
 Final GDSII data for 2025/09/24-25 OSS workshop on Kyushu university.

+## schematic
+Final schematic data for 2025/09/24-25 OSS workshop on Kyushu university.

 ## tech
 Working directry for Open Source Silicon community to exchange new idea and currently **drc** is active for klayout DRC file development. **lvs** is preserved.